rbrtsmith/js-snippets/README.md

 ##Minimum
 Takes an array of numbers and returns the lowest value.

+##RemoveDuplicates
+Takes an array and returns a new array of unique values &mdash; removes duplicates.

 ##ReverseString
 Takes a string and returns the string with the characters in reverse order.